-In accordance with IFRS 2, share-based payment instruments are recognised as staff costs to the extent of the fair value of instruments allotted, measured at the allotment date.
+In accordance with IFRS 2, share-based payment instruments are recognized as staff costs to the extent of the fair value of instruments allotted, measured at the allotment date.
 This expense is spread over the vesting period.
-The total expense amounts to €846 thousand for stock options and €221 thousand for free shares.
+The total expense amounts to $\in$ 846 thousand for stock options and $\in$ 221 thousand for free shares.